dagger/dagger/docs/zenith/developer/go/457202-test-build-publish.md

   ```

   This function does the following:
-    - It calls the `node` module's `WithVersion()` method via the `dag` client.
-This method returns a `node` container image with the given Node.js version.
-This container image is represented as a `Container` object.
+    - It calls the `node` module's `WithVersion()` function via the `dag` client.
+This function returns a `node` container image with the given Node.js version.
+This container image is represented as a `Node` object.
-    - It calls the module's `Container.WithNpm()` method, which returns a revised `Container` after adding the `npm` package manager and a cache volume for `npm`.
+    - It calls the module's `Node.WithNpm()` function, which returns a revised `Node` object after adding the `npm` package manager and a cache volume for `npm`.
-    - It calls the module's `Container.WithSource()` method, which returns a revised `Container` including the application source code and a cache volume for Node.js modules.
+    - It calls the module's `Node.WithSource()` function, which returns a revised `Node` object including the application source code and a cache volume for Node.js modules.
-    - It calls the module's `Container.Install()` method, which runs `npm install` in the container and returns a revised `Container` including the application's dependencies.
+    - It calls the module's `Node.Install()` function, which runs `npm install` in the container and returns a revised `Node` object including the application's dependencies.

   :::note
   `dag` is the Dagger client, which is pre-initialized.
 It contains all the core types (like `Container`, `Directory`, etc.), as well as bindings to any dependencies your module has declared (like `node`).